 Location: Cambridge, Massachusetts

-Role: Content developer, text writer
+Role: Content developer, writer

 Design: Small Design Firm, Proverb Llc, Proun Design